Tuesday late at night, a man and a woman were held at gunpoint and robbed.

 A few minutes later, they heard someone else coming into the building.
 The victim said, “They ran down and grabbed her at the gate and then dragged her up into my apartment and duct taped her feet, her hands, and her mouth.”

-They held the woman hostage and claimed they would shoot her so that the man would tell them where all his valuables were in the house.
+They held the woman hostage and claimed they would shoot her.
+They did this so that the man would tell them where all his valuables were in the house.

 The robbers stole his wallet, phone, watches, and car keys and quickly escaped before the police arrived.